by Sommer Adams, a HavefunBiking contributor

-Step 5 – If desired, massage your cycling gloves with a pea-sized amount of leather conditioner when almost dry – use less conditioner if only part of the glove is leather.
+Step 5 – If desired, massage your cycling gloves with a pea size amount of leather conditioner when almost dry – use less conditioner if only part of the glove is leather.

 Other Helpful Tips

-- In between washing your gloves in the steps above, if they become smelly and damp while on the go, keep a small bottle of white vinegar close by.
-While wearing the gloves, lightly rub some vinegar into them and let them dry as you ride.
+- In between washing your gloves in the steps above, if they become smelly and damp while you are riding.
+While wearing the gloves, lightly spritz and rub vinegar into the glove and let them dry as you ride.

-- Both leather and cloth gloves may be stiff once dry, but they will soften up with a little use.
+- Leather and cloth gloves may be stiff once dry, but they will soften with little use.